proycon/homepage/content/posts/my-cli-tools-for-text-processing/index.md

 * [`vocage`](#vocage) - Vocabulary training with flashcards (spaced-repetition system aka Leitner)

 I'll briefly discuss each of the mentioned programs.
+Click the above links to quickly jump to the relevant section.

 ### charfreq

-[charfreq](https://github.com/proycon/charfreq/) is a very simple tiny CLI tool that just computes (unicode) character frequencies from text received via standard input.
+`charfreq` is a very simple tiny CLI tool that just computes (unicode) character frequencies from text received via standard input.
 Written in Rust.

+You can find `charfreq` on [Sourcehut](https://git.sr.ht/~proycon/charfreq) or [Github](https://github.com/proycon/charfreq/).

 ### hyphertool

-[hyphertool](https://github.com/proycon/hyphertool) does hyphenation and builds upon the third party [hyper](https://github.com/typst/hypher) library, which in turn uses rules from the TeX hyphenation library.
+`hyphertool` does hyphenation and builds upon the third party [hypher](https://github.com/typst/hypher) library, which in turn uses rules from the TeX hyphenation library.
 It is written in Rust.

 ```